h1pmnh/h1reports/README.md

 If you encounter an error during a run and wish to resume, add the `--resume` option.
 This will skip downloading individual reports if they are already cached on the local filesystem.

+## Customization

+The markdown is generated with Jinja templates, you can customize the layout if you wish by editing the templates in the `templates` directory.
+If you do something really interesting please submit an issue :)

 ## Feedback

 This is a new tool and I'm excited to contribute it to the community!
 Please contact me on Twitter [@h1pmnh](https://twitter.com/h1pmnh) for feedback